Campus of the Massachusetts Institute of Technology: Simmons Hall (2002)

 After the alcohol-related death of an MIT freshman living in an off-campus fraternity in 1998, the MIT administration settled the resulting lawsuit under the stipulation that all freshmen be required to live on campus.
 This resulted in a need for beds for 300 freshmen who previously would have lived in off-campus fraternities, sororities, and independent living groups.
 Steven Holl and Associates were chosen to lead the design for a new "porous" dormitory in 1999.
 Simmons Hall opened in August 2002 for student occupancy.

 Simmons Hall has been nicknamed "The Sponge", because the architect consciously modeled the shape and internal structure on a sea sponge.
 The building has 350 student rooms, 5,538 2-foot square windows, and is constructed of 291 customized precast, steel-reinforced Perfcon panels.

+Simmons Hall, opened in 2002 at MIT and designed by Steven Holl, aimed to foster community through a “porous” structure inspired by a sea sponge.
+Conceived as a “vertical slice of a city,” it features 350 rooms, each with nine 2-foot windows, and communal spaces like a 125-seat theater and dining hall to encourage interaction.
+Five Residential Scholars, including figures like Tenzin Priyadarshi, were integrated to enrich student life with cultural and intellectual diversity, creating an open, vibrant environment.

+Students saw the design as both inspiring and challenging.
+The 2006 Inside the Sponge exhibition highlighted their pride in the building’s unique identity as “The Sponge,” with lounges hosting events like film nights that built community.
+Scholars’ activities, such as Priyadarshi’s meditation sessions, fostered inclusion.
+However, students noted that the small windows felt confining and the maze-like corridors were confusing, limiting spontaneous encounters.
+Lounges were often underused due to their less accessible placement, leaving some feeling isolated.

+STS scholars view Simmons Hall as an experiment in shaping social behavior.
+Its flexible design allowed students to personalize spaces, aligning with MIT’s innovative culture, as seen in creative proposals to improve lounges and terraces.
+Yet, the complex layout posed accessibility issues, particularly for those with mobility needs, and the design couldn’t fully address cultural or socioeconomic divides in MIT’s intense environment.
+Jeff Roberts, a student involved in the design process, called it “fragmented and isolating,” suggesting limits to its community-building potential.

+Simmons Hall succeeded in creating a dynamic, memorable space for some, but its physical and social shortcomings show the challenge of designing for universal belonging.